helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 </dependency>
 ```

-OpenTelemetry prescribes its own [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/v1.58.0/docs/http/http-metrics.md#http-server) for metrics—​their names and tha attributes (tags) they have.
+OpenTelemetry prescribes its own [semantic conventions][semantic-conventions] for metrics—​their names and tha attributes (tags) they have.
 If you add the following dependency, Helidon registers and updates meters according to the OpenTelemetry metrics semantic conventions.

 Dependency for Helidon support of the OpenTelemetry metrics semantic conventions for incoming HTTP requests: